marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 summary: "This post summarizes the backup procedure of a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap.
 This proves useful when a Linux installation must be snapshotted and moved to another identical machine using the lowest possible amount of space.
-All the following commands have been executed from a live image based on RedHat Linux."
+Such a procedure does entail a number of issues: all the machine specific parameters (e.g. /etc/hostname, MAC addresses in /etc/sysconfig/network-scripts) are deployed to the second machine and need to be adapted accordingly (not covered in this post).
+Bearing this in mind, all the following commands have been executed from a live image based on RedHat Linux."
 ---

 Initial setup